-- AFSCME Association of Federal, State, County, and Municipality Employees - MAPE Minnesota Association of Professional Employees - MMA Middle Management Association - MSCF Minnesota State College Faculty
+- AFSCME Association of Federal, State, County, and Municipality Employees

+- MAPE Minnesota Association of Professional Employees

+- MMA Middle Management Association

+- MSCF Minnesota State College Faculty

+- IFO Inter Faculty Organization

 Classified - Classified positions are those within state civil service for which appointments must be based on merit and ability to perform the duties of the position.
-All support staff positions are classified.
-Each job classification has a specific salary range made up of salary steps.
-Job classification is a system of identifying and describing the different kinds of work in an organization and of grouping similar positions under common classification titles.
-It identifies differences and similarities in kind of work, degrees of difficulty, and responsibility of duties among positions.
-(Related term: Unclassified).
+Job classification is a system of identifying and describing the different kinds of work in state service and of grouping similar positions under common classification titles across the state (Related term: Unclassified).

-Faculty - Generally refers to persons who teach credit based courses, but also includes librarians and counselors.
-Under the faculty contract (see MSCF), faculty categories include:
+Faculty - Generally refers to persons who teach credit-based courses, but also includes librarians and counselors.

+Under the MSCF faculty contract for 2-year programs, faculty categories include:

 - 1. Adjunct: A faculty member who works fewer than five (5) credits in a term. - 2.
-Temporary Part-Time: A faculty member with a part-time assignment of five (5) or more credits in a semester or a summer session. - 3.
-Unlimited: A faculty member with a full-time or part-time assignment for an academic year that carries the assumption that such employment will continue in subsequent years.
+Temporary Part-Time: A faculty member with a part-time assignment of five (5) or more credits in a semester or a summer session.

+3. Unlimited: A faculty member with a full-time or part-time assignment for an academic year that carries the assumption that such employment will continue in subsequent years.
 The faculty member must meet minimum qualifications for the credential field and successfully complete the probationary period.
 Full-time Unlimited faculty members who have passed probation (generally three years) are tenured.